01VCS/git-meta/README.md

 Wanna git preserve your file dates?

-git-meta stores all files' metadata into '.git_cache_meta'!
+git-meta stores all files' metadata into '.gitmeta'!